Up to 50% off sofas & mattresses — limited‑time deals.

 How to Choose the Costco Sofa?

-For petite users who dislike overly deep seats, Harstine’s listed seat height and depth help keep feet and hips feeling set instead of floating.
-Taller loungers and dedicated recliner fans will likely appreciate Keira’s headrest support.
-For families and frequent guests, Tisdale is the easiest to adapt.
-If you want a dedicated chaise zone plus storage (and your room fits the orientation), Langdon is the cleanest match.
+For petite users who dislike overly deep seats, Harstine’s listed seat height and depth are easier to manage.
+Taller loungers and dedicated recliner fans will likely prefer Keira’s headrest support.
+Families and frequent guests get the most flexibility from Tisdale.
+If you want a clean sectional shape with a dedicated chaise zone and storage, Langdon is the better fit as long as your room supports the orientation.

 Limitations

-The main trade-off with this lineup is that each model commits hard to a specific use case.
-Tisdale and Langdon both need real floor space, and fabric sectionals can feel warmer during long sessions.
-Keira prioritizes power comfort over flexibility—once it’s placed, most rooms end up planning around it.
-Harstine is the easiest to maintain, but the lower back height makes it less ideal for taller people who want head-and-shoulder support while lounging.
+Each sofa leans hard into one use case.
+Tisdale and Langdon need real floor space, and fabric sectionals can feel warm during long sessions.
+Keira prioritizes power comfort over flexibility, so most rooms will plan around it after placement.
+Harstine is the easiest to keep clean, but its lower back height is less friendly to taller loungers who want shoulder or head support.

 Costco Sofa Vs. Alternatives